jasprt/jasprt.github.io/_pages/about.md

 Engineering SAE](https://www.saeindia.org/)

 # Current Project
-Working on an Android Application SharingApp that let's user mantain a repository of items available in stock or if lent to any Contact.
+Working on an Android Application SharingApp that lets the user maintain a repository of items available in stock or if lent to any Contact.
 Sample for learners [here](https://github.com/jasprt/SharingApp)